-NOTE: Only operate a breaker when the associated breaker indicator lamp is illuminated.
+NOTE: Only operate a disconnect device when the associated disconnect device indicator lamp is illuminated.

-1. On this UPS, close the unit input breaker UIB (if open).
+Close the unit input disconnect device UIB for this UPS (if open).
 The display turns on.
 The rebooting sequence lasts approximately 3 minutes.

-- 2. Select Control > Guided sequences > Start up a UPS in a parallel system, and follow the steps which appear on the display. - 3.
-Generic start-up procedure: - NOTE: The following are generic start-up procedures.
-Always follow the steps of the Guided sequences which are specific to your system. - a.
-Close the static switch input breaker SSIB (if present) for this UPS. - b.
-Close the bypass backfeed breaker BF2 (if present) for this UPS. - c.
-Close the battery breaker(s) for this UPS. - d.
-Close the unit output breaker UOB for this UPS. - e.
-On this UPS, select Control > Inverter > Inverter on or press the inverter ON button (hold for five seconds) on the system level controller.
+Select Control > Guided sequences > Start up a UPS in a parallel system, and follow the steps which appear on the display.

+3. Generic start-up procedure:

+NOTE: The following are generic start-up procedures.
+Always follow the steps of the Guided sequences which are specific to your system

+- a.
+Close the static switch input disconnect device SSIB (if present) for this UPS. - b.
+Close the bypass backfeed disconnect device BF2 (if present) for this UPS. - c.
+Close the battery disconnect device(s) for this UPS. - d.
+Close the unit output disconnect device UOB for this UPS. - e.
+On this UPS, select Control > Inverter > Inverter on or press and hold the inverter ON button on the system level controller for 5 seconds.